SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Service_definition.md

    - *Visible nodes*: Allows you to select which nodes should be displayed.
 Below this option, a tree view is displayed, showing the nodes in the service definition.
 Only the selected nodes will be displayed in the component.

    - *Enable zooming*: Determines whether users will be able to zoom in and out on the graph.
+From DataMiner 10.3.0[CU18]/10.4.0 [CU6]/10.4.9 onwards<!--RN 40017-->, you can zoom in or out by pressing CTRL while using the scroll wheel of your mouse.
+Prior to DataMiner 10.3.0[CU18]/10.4.0 [CU6]/10.4.9, you can zoom in or out using the scroll wheel alone.

    - *Edge style*: Determines whether curly or straight edges are used in the graph.